hashivim/homebrew-hashibrew/README.md

     are no official OS-native packages.

--   Homebrew requires everything to be built from source, and their process for building Go code with dependencies is gross and cumbersome, meaning packages for new releases are often delayed.
+-   Homebrew requires everything to be built from source, and their process for building Go code with dependencies is weird and cumbersome, meaning packages for new releases are often delayed.

 -   Homebrew Cask packages Hashicorp's binaries directly, but Cask's